alejio/alejio.github.io/content/insights/2026-01-11-fpl-ml-pipeline/index.md

 A player with 35+ points in 5 gameweeks gets a 2-3x boost from weak opponents versus strong ones.

-> **Strategic implication**:  Form chasing has diminishing returns.
-By the time a player's rolling form is obvious to everyone, their price has risen and ownership has spiked; you're no longer getting differential value.
+> **Strategic implication**:  The upside is real, but it’s rarely “free”.
+When form is obvious, prices/ownership move quickly; so the edge is often in spotting early momentum, not buying after the crowd.

 #### Finding 3: Budget Players Are Fixture-Dependent